 Are you traveling during the holidays this year?
 You won’t be alone.
-In the United States, the busy Thanksgiving holiday travel period alone will see more than 27 million people take to the skies.
-The result for the busy corporate executive traveler will be much more crowded airports, long lines, and a higher potential for postponed/canceled flights.
-And while all of that is a hassle, it also creates safety and security risks.
-Colby Martin, Intelligence Director | CANAM & EMEA | Global Risk Group, and Carlos Portillo, Intelligence Director l LATAM, explain that those risks as a result of decreased situational awareness.
+In the United States, more than 27 million people will take to the skies during the Thanksgiving holiday travel period alone.
+The result for the frequent corporate executive flyers is more crowded airports, longer lines, and a higher potential for postponed/canceled flights.
+And while all of that is inconvenient, executives who travel over the holidays may have decreased situational awareness and increased safety and security incidents.

 The Holidays Should NOT Change Situational Awareness

-“Many executives will travel during the holidays to destinations they don’t usually visit for business,” says Portillo.
-“It’s important that they have the same precautionary outlook on their safety and take the steps to prepare themselves, and their families, for the risks that are involved.”
-“We say take the ‘holiday’ out of ‘holiday travel’ because it’s still the same situation that needs to be comprehensively looked at, ” Martin says.
-“If you travel on business, you should have the same safety protocols in place that protect you, and now your family, that you would have otherwise.”
-Accordingly, our three big executive travel safety tips are:
+“Many executives will travel during the holidays to destinations they don’t usually visit for business,” says López Portillo.
+“It’s important that they have the same precautionary outlook on their safety and take the steps to prepare themselves, and their families, for the risks that are involved.
+We say take the ‘holiday’ out of ‘holiday travel’ because it’s still the same situation that needs to be comprehensively looked at.
+If you travel on business, you should have the same safety protocols in place that protect you, and now your family, that you would have otherwise.”

 Let’s take a look at each tip.